Teamwork/node-auto-launch/CONTRIBUTING.md

 # Guidelines

-- Everything in CoffeeScript.
 - Try to follow the code style in the script you're editing or surrounding scripts.
-- Use [Biscotto](https://github.com/gjtorikian/biscotto) style comments on classes, methods, etc.
+- Write comments.
 - Take care that this module supports Windows, Mac, and Linux, NW.js and Electron, with or without Squirrel (auto-updating).
 - Be nice.

 # Setup

-1. `npm install -g gulp`
-2. `npm install`
+1. `npm install`
-3. Install the [EditorConfig](http://editorconfig.org) plugin for your IDE / text-editor.
+2. Install the [EditorConfig](http://editorconfig.org) plugin for your IDE / text-editor.

-# Compilation

-1. `gulp`

 # Running tests

-(No need to compile first)

 1. `npm test`